i-like-robots/snappy-snaps/README.md

 ## Usage

 The purpose of snapshot testing is to ensure that the output of a piece of code remains the same over time.
-If you'd like to learn more, Browserstack maintain [a detailed guide to snapshot testing](https://www.browserstack.com/guide/snapshot-testing).
+The first time your test code is run the data passed to the `snap()` function will be stored in a file.
+On subsequent test runs the data will be retrieved from the file, enabling you to test if your code output is the same as the previously stored value.

 ```js
 import { test } from 'node:test'